MicrosoftDocs/visualstudio-docs/docs/debugger/run-windows-store-apps-on-a-remote-machine.md

 Remote debugging works the same as local debugging.

 1. On pre-Creator's Update versions of Windows 10, make sure the Remote Debugging Monitor (*msvsmon.exe*) is running on the remote device.
-Creator's Update and later runs remote tools automatically, and Windows 10 Mobile does not require or support remote tools.

 1. On the Visual Studio computer, make sure the correct debugging target (**Remote Machine** or **Device**) appears next to the green arrow on the toolbar.